grafeas/kritis/docs/tutorial.md

 ### 1. Defining an ImageSecurityPolicy

 Kritis relies on a user-defined *ImageSecurityPolicy* (ISP) to determine whether a pod meets the criteria for deployment.
-Create an ISP that restricts Kubernetes from deploying a HIGH severity vulnerability, unless it is within a set of white-listed [CVEs]:
+Create an ISP that restricts Kubernetes from deploying a HIGH severity vulnerability, unless it is within a set of allowlisted [CVEs]:

 ```shell
 cat <<EOF | kubectl apply -f - \